sunnwydays/svelte-feedback-app/README.md

-Simple feedback form in Svelte that allows the user to submit feedback which is then displayed and can be closed, complete with animations.
+Simple feedback form in Svelte that allows the user to submit feedback.
+Feedback is displayed in cards which can be closed, complete with animations.